 Spot Treatment: Involves drilling multiple holes into infested areas of flooring and walls so that a termiticide can be injected.

 The treatment option provided by Truly Nolen, which differs from both spot treatment and fumigation.
-Application of treatment includes areas both on the interior and exterior of household.
+Application of treatment includes areas both on the interior and exterior of the household.